karel-burda/cpp-utils/README.md

 with `--recurse-submodules` or `--recursive` on older versions of git.
 Alternatively, you can clone without sub-modules and initialize these later.

 # Introduction
-`cpp-utils` features tiny c++ helper and primitives that are used across my projects.
+`cpp-utils` features tiny c++ helpers and primitives that are used across my projects.

 Implementation is header-only.

 See [include/cpp_utils](include/cpp_utils) for main functionality and [tests/unit](tests/unit) for unit tests.

 # Usage
-In order to use the `test-utils`, it's the `include` directory that matters.
+In order to use the `cpp-utils`, it's the `include` directory that matters.
 Just make sure that the header search path is pointing to the [include](include) directory located in the root directory.

-`test-utils` uses macros from the `gtest`, so include path to the `gtest` should also be visible in the final project.

 You can use the provided CMake package configuration at [cpp-utils-config.cmake.in](cpp-utils-config.cmake.in).